lewiskb/lewiskb.github.io/_posts/2024-12-14-Heal-Medium.md

 The profile endpoint displays the properties of the users account.
 One of those properties shows if the users account is flagged as an admin.
 This is a strong indication that it will be worth while to test for mass assignment vulnerabilities in the registration and sign-in process.

-Other test to consider on this page would be service side template injection and cross site scripting.
+Other test to consider on this page would be server side template injection and cross site scripting.

 Tested Attacks: